-Beginning with the 2011 tax year, if you are in a same-sex civil union you must file your Illinois return as if you had filed your federal return as married (jointly or separately), and you must file your Illinois return on paper, rather than electronically.
+Beginning with the 2012 tax year, if you are in a same-sex civil union you may file your Illinois return electronically.
+You must file your Illinois return as if you had filed your federal return as married (jointly or separately), and include the new Schedule CU, Civil Union Income Report, with your Illinois return.
 See the filing status instructions for details.